SmartBear/ready-api-testserver-samples/README.md

 - The Maven plugin runs API test recipes and projects provided as resources
 - The Cucumber sample "executes" a feature file via the java client for the TestServer

-## Configuration

-All the samples in this project run against the public TestServer instance available at http://testserver.readyapi.io:8080, if you want to run against your own installation you can provide system properties for testserver.host, testserver.user and testserver.password containing the hostname, user and password of your TestServer installation.

 ### JUnit Client Sample

 In the java/junit-client-sample folder/module; this contains a single unit test that uses the